terbshaeusser/ntutils/docs/containers.md

 Parameters:

 * self (`name_t*`): The circular buffer instance.
-* item (`item_type const*`): A pointer to the item to push.
+* value (`value_type const*`): A pointer to the value to push.

-Pushes a new item to the end of the given circular buffer instance.
-The function asserts that the buffer has enough space for another item.
+Pushes a new value to the end of the given circular buffer instance.
+The function asserts that the buffer has enough space for another value.

 ### *_pop